Tick, Tick... Boom! (film): Music

 The Tick, Tick...
 Boom! soundtrack was released for streaming/digital on November 12, 2021, by Masterworks Broadway on the same day as the film's theatrical release.
-A physical CD is scheduled for release on December 3, 2021.
+A physical CD was released on December 3, 2021.
 All Jonathan Larson songs in the film were produced by Alex Lacamoire, Bill Sherman, and Kurt Crowley (who cameos in the film as the rehearsal pianist for Superbia, Francis).
 The songs were mixed by Greg Wells, and music supervised by Steven Gizicki.
 "30/90" was released via streaming on October 5, 2021.
 "Louder Than Words" was also released as a single along with the album's pre-order date on October 22, 2021.

 Levenson and Miranda felt it was important for the film to play with the credit "score by Jonathan Larson" and so sourced many songs from the Library of Congress archives, including several that had never received an official release.
 This includes three songs from Superbia not included in the soundtrack: "Ever After" (used to underscore the focus group meeting), "LCD Readout", and "Sextet".
 Kurt Crowley released a solo arrangement of the latter featuring Joshua Henry during the COVID-induced break in the film's production.
 After considerable fan demand, the newly titled "Sextet Montage" was released as a single on February 4, 2022 in honor of what would have been Larson's 62nd birthday.

 A song called "Debtor Club" underscores the scene of Jonathan inviting various industry professionals to his reading.
 This was a song originally written for Boho Days, described as a "Tears-for-Fears-esque track" which was replaced with "No More".
 The film also includes three stand-alone songs by Larson: "Rhapsody", which plays in the background of Susan's dance recital and over the film's credits; "Out of My Dreams" covered by Veronica Vazquez, which can be heard when Jonathan meets Susan on the roof; and "It Only Takes a Few", covered by The Mountain Goats, which plays over the credits.
 Of these, only "Out of My Dreams" and "It Only Takes a Few" were released on the film's soundtrack.
 Additionally, a rejected CNN jingle that Larson wrote plays in the background of Jonathan and Michael's car ride.
 The cut song "Sugar" is referenced when Jonathan sings a riff from it to Ira Weitzman.

 As an easter egg, Jonathan plays the opening melody of "One Song Glory" from Rent at one point in the film.